Bjoern2/yolo-tyrion/README.md

 **That's it!**

-# Why and when is yolo-tyrion a solution for you?
+## Why and when is yolo-tyrion a solution for you?
 ==========
-Sometime you've really, really big String statements in Java.
+Sometimes you've really, really big String statements in Java.
 E.g. SQL/HQL/JPQL queries...
-Sometimes it's better to move the big String into a text file.
-But it's too complicated to read the string out of the file.
-And if you have values which you must insert into the String goes everthing the ugly way...
+In the cases it's better to move the big strings into text files.
+But it's too complicated to read the string out of a file.
+And if you have values which you must insert into the string...
+O_o

 See this:

-## The ugly way:
+### The ugly way:
 Any java file:
 ```java
 public class UglyClass {